Take the Alphabet Challenge

 A Beautiful Mess Photo Idea Book: 95 Inspiring Ideas for Photographing Your Friends, Your World, and Yourself

-If you’re photos only live on your hard drive or phone, you are missing out on a golden opportunity.
+If your photos only live on your hard drive or phone, you are missing out on a golden opportunity.
 Why not use your beautiful artwork to decorate your home or to give as a gift?
 You may be surprised to learn that many online labs provide professional quality prints at very reasonable prices.
 While custom framing is certainly a nice option, it can also be expensive.
 Those who prefer the DIY route may opt to visit a local craft store for a terrific selection of frames and mattes.
 For a really polished look, consider a dry mounting board which prevents the print from curling on the edges.

 We all love to go on vacation, but let’s face it, your photography doesn’t always coincide with the family’s plans.
 This year, be sure to dedicate some quality alone time to your image-making.
 Plan a few road trips where the main focus is photography.
 If you think friends or family will rush you, leave them home.
 This will give you the necessary focus to reflect on all you’ve learned, and apply it to the camera.